apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 ## License

-This project and all the code contained within is licensed under the [Apache 2.0 Source license](LICENSE).
+This project and all the code contained within is Copyright 2017 Google Inc, and is licensed under the [Apache 2.0 Source license](LICENSE).

 ## Limitations